websecusa/nextgen-dast/README.md

 sudo chcon -Rt container_file_t /data/pentest/data
 ```

-### Docker pulls fine on the command line but `setup.sh` fails to pull
+### Docker pulls fine as your user but `setup.sh` fails to pull
-You ran `docker login` as a normal user, then ran `setup.sh` with sudo —
+This only matters if your registry has been switched to private mode and
+you've run `docker login`.
+In that case the credentials live in
-the credentials are in `~/.docker/config.json` of whichever user logged
+`~/.docker/config.json` of whichever user logged in.
+If you logged in as
+your normal user but ran `setup.sh` with `sudo`, root doesn't see those
-in.
-Either log in as root (`sudo docker login …`) or invoke setup
+credentials.
+Either log in as root (`sudo docker login …`) or, after
-without sudo after Docker is installed and you're in the docker group.
+Docker is installed and you've been added to the `docker` group, re-run
+setup without sudo.

 ### Forgot the admin password
 ```bash